-In another instance, The University of Ontario Institute of Technology (UOIT), is undertaking a collaborative research project with IBM, using InfoSphere Streams, to provide caregivers with an early warning system that provides the ability to proactively deal with potential complications.
+The University of Ontario Institute of Technology (UOIT) is undertaking a collaborative research project with IBM, using InfoSphere Streams to provide caregivers with an early warning system that provides the ability to proactively deal with potential complications.

 This first-of-its-kind, stream-computing platform was developed to capture and analyze real-time data from medical monitors, alerting hospital staff to potential health problems before patients manifest clinical signs of infection or other issues —such as detecting infections in premature infants up to 24 hours before they exhibit symptoms.